 - Wix – BLEND partners with Wix to make translating your Wix website simple, though it doesn’t involve an API.
 Download the Multilingual Wix app to your website, then open a translation project the same way you would normally in our BLEND Express Wizard, uploading your website content in a Word or Excel file.
 Our team will take care of the translation, and you’ll get your content back to manually upload in different languages through the Multilingual Wix app.

-- Webflow – If your website is built on Webflow, BLEND’s Crowdin integration can help you translate your website.
+- Webflow – If your website is built on Webflow, BLEND’s Crowdin integration can help you translate a website.
 Follow these steps to connect and get started.

 - Direct API – If you have developed your own website without the help of a third-party platform, you can take BLEND’s API and hard code it into your site to assist with translation.